Matrix030/LocalPilot/README.md

 # LocalPilot: Offline AI Code Autocompletion for VSCode

 ## 🚀 Overview
 LocalPilot is a fully offline AI-powered code autocompletion tool built for VSCode, designed to boost developer productivity without relying on external APIs.
-Powered by **CodeGemma:7B** from **Ollama** and served locally using **FastAPI**, LocalPilot provides fast, accurate, and context-aware code suggestions with complete data privacy.
+Powered by **qwen2.5-coder:7b** from **Ollama** and served locally using **FastAPI**, LocalPilot provides fast, accurate, and context-aware code suggestions with complete data privacy.

 ### This is a basic implementation of what I really want to do.
 ---

 ## ✨ Key Features
 - **💡 50% Boost in Developer Productivity:** Fast, intelligent, multi-line completions and inline documentation.
-- **⚙️ Powered by CodeGemma:** Built on the lightweight, optimized CodeGemma:7B LLM for high-quality code suggestions.
+- **⚙️ Powered by qwen2.5-coder:7b :** Built on the lightweight, optimized qwen2.5-coder:7b LLM for high-quality code suggestions.
 - **🖥️ Local-Only Inference:** 100% offline with zero external API dependencies.
 - **⚡ Low-Latency Completions:** FastAPI backend optimized for quick inference.
 - **🔒 Complete Data Privacy:** No data leaves your local machine.